Recycling waste

 • Woodland Vale Holiday Park

-If you are a guest or holiday home owner at one of the parks listed above then you will shortly see separate bins for different recyclable materials on-park.
-Please follow the guidance below to separate your waste into the different bins provided.
+If you are a guest or holiday home owner at one of the parks listed above then you will shortly see separate bins for the different recyclable materials on-park.

 I'm a holiday home owner, how do these new regulations impact me?

-Whilst we await the rollout of the new bins, you must separate your waste as currently directed in the refuse and recycling area on the Park.
+Whilst we await the rollout of the new bins, you must separate your waste as currently directed in the refuse and recycling area on the park.

 Please remember that under both the terms of the licence agreement and the park rules, you are required to comply with all laws and regulations whilst at the park.